reshamas/reshamas.github.io/about/index.md

 ## Consulting Requests
 I am available for **consulting** in these areas:  data science, statistics, diversity, mentoring and community building.

-Contact me for my hourly rates:  [complete this form](https://forms.gle/ss4PQ1zh7YVj4wrP6).
+Contact me for my hourly rates:  reshama.stat @ gmail dot com

 ## My Volunteer Work
 I am also an organizer of the meetup groups [NYC Women in Machine Learning and Data Science](wimlds.org) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).